rnelson/server/README.md

 ## Installation

+Note that this is intended for use with Python 2.
+It may work in 3, but I haven't tested it.

 1. Install the dependencies: `pip install flask libsass lesscpy` (may require `sudo`)
 2. Clone the repo: `git clone https://github.com/rnelson/server.git`
 3. Create a symlink: `ln -s /path/to/server/server.py ~/bin/server`